 Of course, you're always free to stop using our services at any time.
-If you're an EEA-based consumer, you can also withdraw from these terms within 14 days of accepting them.
-If you do stop using a service, we'd appreciate knowing why so that we can continue improving our services.
+If you're an EEA-based consumer, you can also withdraw from these terms within 14 days of accepting

 Handling requests for your data

 Respect for the privacy and security of your data underpins our approach to responding to data disclosure requests.
 When we receive data disclosure requests, our team reviews them to make sure they satisfy legal requirements and Google's data disclosure policies.
 Google Ireland Limited accesses and discloses data, including communications, in accordance with the laws of Ireland, and EU law applicable in Ireland.
 For more information about the data disclosure requests that Google receives worldwide, and how we respond to such requests, see our Transparency Report and Privacy Policy.